rolazar/level-1-course-content/week-3/day-5/day-5-assignment.md

     - Ensure you are properly bringing in Bootstrap via instructions from the [documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
     - There is no set structure for this assignment, you are free to create whatever you want.
 Ensure you have a design idea in place and that it is recognizable as a site.
     - Try to use as much of the Bootstrap components and utilities as you can.
+We introduced some components like the modal that have JavaScript, you are NOT obligated to add these at this point, but you can try!
+It will be beneficial practice as we move into next week.
-Feel free to mix in HTML elements that you have learned as well.
+    - Feel free to mix in HTML elements that you have learned as well.

 4. **styles.css**

     - Ensure you have your `styles.css` file linked to your `index.html` file and any additional files you create.
     - Add some styling to your `index.html` file using CSS.
+    - You were introduced to extensions such as Bootswatch and Bootstrap-select.
+Try to utilize some type of extension to customize your site!
     - Make the page unique to your own style or look up other designs for inspiration.

 5. **Submission**